bifurcationkit/BifurcationKit.jl/docs/src/guidelines.md

 ### Branch switching at Hopf points

 We will not review the bifurcation of equilibria (see above).
 Therefore, we focus on computing the branch of periodic solutions branching of a Hopf point.
 This is done automatically by calling again [`continuation`](@ref), passing $\gamma$ and choosing a time discretization algorithm (see [Periodic orbits computation](@ref)).
-Some details about this branch switching is given in [Simple Hopf branch switching](@ref).
+Some details about this branch switching is given in [Branch switching from Hopf point to periodic orbits](@ref).

 ### Branch switching at bifurcation points of periodic orbits